imran-salim/slacking/README.md

 ---
 ### Disclaimer
-Do not actually use this script at work
+Do not actually use this script at work.